learningequality/kolibri/docs/getting_started.rst

   yarn run lint-frontend

+.. tip:: As a convenience, many developers install linting and formatting plugins in their code editor (IDE).
+Installing ESLint, Prettier, Black, and Flake8 plugins in your editor will catch most (but not all) code-quality checks.

 The linting and formatting for the backend is handled using ``pre-commit`` below.

 Pre-commit hooks
 ~~~~~~~~~~~~~~~~